 A Clark County Animal Control officer can declare a dog vicious if the dog:

-But dogs will not be classified as vicious for inflicting substantial bodily harm or killing:
+Though dogs will not be classified as vicious for inflicting substantial bodily harm or killing:

 A dog also will not be classified as vicious if another person placed his/her hands between the dog’s jaws, and this did not proximately cause the person’s death or substantial bodily harm.
-And police dogs (K-9s) may cause serious injury through biting without being declared vicious.
+Also, police dogs (K-9s) may cause serious injury through biting without being declared vicious.

 It is unlawful for people to knowingly possess, shelter, own, or to transfer ownership of, a vicious animal within unincorporated Clark County.
 There are no exceptions.